mesterhammerfic/match_finder/README.md

 ## Objectives
 1. Develop stats using round by round data from UFCStats.com
- a.
-Develop metrics that accurately capture a fighters stylistics tendencies and capabilities
+    * Develop metrics that accurately capture a fighters stylistics tendencies and capabilities
- b.
-Create a way to categorize fighters based on their fighting styles
+    * Create a way to categorize fighters based on their fighting styles
- c.
-Create a way to measure how a fighter typically responds to certain fighting styles
+    * Create a way to measure how a fighter typically responds to certain fighting styles
 2. Build a machine learning model that uses these stats to predict how many strikes and takedowns will be attempted in each match
 3. Deploy this model as a web application that makes predictions on upcoming fights